Published: October 23, 2020 | Last Updated: July 8, 2024

 Based on the popular Japanese video game franchise, Paul W. S. Anderson’s Resident Evil (2002) brought another take on the zombie craze to the silver with an action-packed adventure less focused on gore scares.

-This new interpretation of the zombie movie brought an entirely new generation of audiences with Milla Jovovich as the leading action hero.
+This new interpretation of the zombie movie brought a new generation of audiences with Milla Jovovich as the leading action hero.

 3. 28 Days Later & 28 Weeks Later

-Danny Boyle’s 2002 zombie movie resurrected the once dwindling genre with a post-apocalyptic world with all the right ingredients– a contagious virus, infected zombies, and very few survivors.
+Danny Boyle’s 2002 zombie movie resurrected the once-dwindling genre with a post-apocalyptic world that had all the right ingredients: a contagious virus, infected zombies, and very few survivors.

-Despite a limited release, the film became a hit in the United States and was followed with an equally successful sequel– with talks of more on the way.
+Despite a limited release, the film became a hit in the United States and was followed by an equally successful sequel—with talks of more on the way.

 4. Evil Dead Series